You are here

 - Pinch Test.
 Make sure the harness is tightly buckled and coming from the correct slots (check your car seat manual).
 With the chest clip placed at armpit level, pinch the strap at your child’s shoulder.
 If you are unable to pinch any excess webbing, you’re good to go.

-- For both rear- and forward-facing child safety seats, use either the car’s seat belt or the lower anchors and for forward-facing, the top tether to lock the car seat in place.
+- For both rear- and forward-facing child safety seats, use either the car’s seat belt or the lower anchors and for forward-facing seats, use the top tether to lock the car seat in place.
 Don’t use both the lower anchors and seat belt at the same time.
-They are equally safe- so pick the one that gives you the best fit.
+They are equally safe- so pick the car seat that gives you the best fit.

 - If you are having even the slightest trouble, questions or concerns, certified child passenger safety technicians are able to help or even double check your work.
 Visit a certified technician to make sure your car seat is properly installed.
 Find a technician or car seat checkup event near you.